[ UPDATE ]

 - 1/4 cup warm water

-- Sift the Royal Icing Mixture and place in an electric mixing bowl.
+- Sift the Royal Icing Mixture and Tylose together and place the mixture in an electric mixing bowl.

 - Gradually increase the speed to medium and let is beat for 7-10 minutes.